NathanGarrihy/EmergingTechTasks/README.md

 This method worked but however it only returned a value as far as 52 decimal places and thus, I had to go back to the drawing board and come up with a different approach to this problem.
 After further research I implemented the following:
 1. I got the decimal value of 2*google, then I put that googol to the power of 2 in order to move the numbers to the left hand side of the decimal place so that I can output it.
 [Googol](https://stackoverflow.com/questions/34150400/how-to-enter-a-googol-in-python).
 I had first tried using the googol value, blue I soon realized that this didn't return the number I was looking for.
 2. I then created a while loop which ran until the 'a' value was equal to the 'b' value.
 This first populates a with b, then uses b to make a guess at the square root of 2 by getting a floor division to receive the integers we want and not unwanted decimal format and then bit shifting the number by 1 place to the right.
 Bit shifts simply move the number to the right by a specified number of spaces.
 By doing this, we will run the while loop until we receive the same guess twice consecutively.
 Then you exit the while loop with the correct value for the square root of 2 (without the decimal place).
-3. Get the value of the numbers to the right of the decimal place by taking (b- 10 to the power of 100) After this I simply return '1.%d' number 1 in int form followed by the finalVal which are all the numbers to the right of the decimal place
+3. Get the value of the numbers to the right of the decimal place by taking (b- 10 to the power of 100) After this I simply return '1.%d' number 1 in int form followed by the finalVal which are all the numbers to the right of the decimal place.

 ## Conclusion
 My sqrt2 function appropriately returns an accurate figure for the square root of 2 which is what I was tasked to do.
 There is potential for re-use as you could easily implement a sqrt() function that returns square root of many numbers, I've even included a possible implementation of this as a comment near the bottom of my function.
 All and all this project improved my mathematical skill as well as my python programming skills.
 I tried to avoid returning this value as a string and I succeeded in this which I was quite happy with in the end.